-To find a carpool match, travelers can enter their start and end locations in the 511NYRideshare tool below.
-511NY Rideshare members also have access to additional benefits such as vanpool formation and the Guaranteed Ride Program.
-For more information on these resources, visit 511NYRideshare.org today!
+To find a carpool match, travelers can enter their start and end locations in the 511NYRideshare tool, left.
+Rideshare members can also access additional benefits such as vanpool formation and the Guaranteed Ride Program.
+Visit 511NYRideshare.org today!

 Our car-centered culture has often neglected those who do not or can not drive.
 Differently-abled, young, and elderly residents often need assistance to get where they need to go for employment, shopping, medical, and social needs.
 Widely-available, affordable public transit is essential, and as our population ages, we can expect demand to rise in the years to come.

 Take public transportation – bus or train – whenever possible.
 Remember that if you wind up spending more money, it’s because you’re paying the real cost of transportation: unsubsidized by externalities such as fossil fuel extraction and burning pollution, and government subsidies.
 If you find it wanting, let your local government representatives know you value better mass transit.